 Strengthening wetland protection - By working with the legislators in the state and local townships, we are helping to strengthen and enforce wetland protection laws.

 Creating wetland buffers - One threat to wetlands is coastal development.
 We are working to establish coastal buffers and effective wetland protection regulations at the local and state levels, including protecting wetlands from modification for purposes of development and mosquito-control.

 Restoring wetlands - In a federally funded project, we are working to rehabilitate approximately 400 acres of degraded marshes on the south shore of Suffolk County using techniques strategically selected to increase resiliency.
-The restorations will reverse degradation of salt marsh areas impacted by waterlogging, extensive mudflat and panne formation, and shoreline erosion.
-A very important component of this proposal is a Regional Technical Workgroup to be led by The Nature Conservancy that will be composed of restoration practitioners from across the Sandy-imacted region (Delaware, New Jersey, Connecticut, New York, and Rhode Island).
+The restorations will reverse degradation of salt marsh areas impacted by waterlogging, extensive mudflat and panne formation and shoreline erosion.

 How You Can Help

 Control invasive species.
 Keep existing native vegetation along the shoreline, and plant native trees and shrubs.

 Stop pollution.
 Limiting your use of fertilizers, pesticides and herbicides helps reduce runoff that can harm wetlands and marshes.

 Get to know your wetlands.
 Nearly two dozen New York City public parks in all five boroughs have wetlands.
 Here are a few to consider: